Tetrakern/fictioneer/DOCUMENTATION.md

 * **orderby:** The default is `date`, but you can also use `modified` and [more](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters).
 * **ignore_sticky:** Whether sticky posts should be ignored or not.
 Default `false`.
 * **ignore_protected:** Whether protected posts should be ignored or not.
 Default `false`.
 * **author:** Only show recommendations by a specific author.
-Make sure to write the name right.
+Make sure to use the url-safe nice_name.
 * **author_ids:** Only show posts of a comma-separated list of author IDs.
 * **exclude_author_ids:** Comma-separated list of author IDs to exclude.
 * **exclude_cat_ids:** Comma-separated list of category IDs to exclude.